joaocc/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 #### Add customer contacts

-Select at least one person whom Aiven can contact in case any technical issues with your custom cloud need fixing.
+Select at least one person whom Aiven can contact in case of any technical issues with your custom cloud.

 :::note
 **Admin** is a mandatory role, which is required as a primary support contact.
 :::

+In the **Create custom cloud** wizard > the **Customer contacts** section:

-1. In the **Customer contacts** section, select a contact person's role using the **Job title** menu, and provide their email address in the **Email** field.
+1. Select a contact person's role using the **Job title** menu, and provide their email address in the **Email** field.
 1. Use **+ Add another contact** to add as many customer contacts as needed for your custom cloud.
-1. Select **Create**.
+1. Click **Save and validate**.

 The custom cloud process has been initiated for you, which is communicated in the the **Create custom cloud** wizard as **Creating